web3masons/MetaSwap/README.md

 Compared to other swap systems such as atomic swaps or submarine swaps, MetaSwaps have some benefits:

-- No servers are required; the whole thing is completable with pure javascript in browser
 - Users don't need any existing assets on the chain they wish to on-ramp into
 - Swaps are FAST; they are 'settled' off-chain, so from the user's point of view they can happen instantly
 - Only a single transaction per asset per swap is required; less gas is consumed overall